balder-dev/balder/doc/source/getting_started/what_is_rsbt.rst

 .. note::
     In a real implementation we would assign a mapping between some vDevices and the given devices here.
 But for now we ignore that.
-You can read more about VDevices at :ref:`VDevices and method-variations`.
+You can read more about vDevices at :ref:`VDevices and method-variations`.

 Here you can't see exactly how the machine was started.
 It could have been started from an app or by pressing the button on the coffee machine.
 This information is not necessary here, because at scenario level we only define